terilenard/dias-kuksa-firewall-doc/source/setup.rst

    systemctl enable pycan
    systemctl enable diasfw

-For demo purposes you can start them manually after installing the *deb* package by running the following:
+For demo purposes you can start them manually, after installing the *deb* package, by running the following:

 .. code-block:: bash